mockyeah/mockyeah/docs/book/Configuration.md

 - `recordToFixturesMode`: When `recordToFixtures` is enabled, which mode to use to refer to fixture files
   - "path" (default): Use the response option of `fixture` with the path to the fixture file as a string.
   - "require": For JSON fixtures, use the response option of `json` with an inline `require` of the JSON file using a relative path, otherwise fallback to "path" mode (may support custom `require`-able files in the future for users with custom setups, e.g., Webpack loaders).
+- `formatScript`: To apply custom formatting to the JS in the capture files, specify a string path to a module (relative to mockyeah root near your config file) that exports a function of the signature `(js: string) : string => {}`.
+Or if using programmatically rather than a JSON config file, you can provide a function as a value directly.

 ### HTTPS